taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 This RFC defines:

-* how taskcluster deployments will publish a manifest of their API references
+* how taskcluster deployments will publish an API manifest describing its programmable interfaces
-* how client generators will query and interpret service manifests and associated reference and schema documents in order to generate clients
+* how taskcluster client generators will fetch and interpret an API manifest in order to discover references and schemas to build the clients against
 * how the architecture of the generated clients will change
 * how generated clients and client generators will be built, released and deployed